Betws-y-Coed: Toponymy

+The Welsh Language Commissioner gives the standard form of the name as Betws-y-coed, with a lower case 'c'.
+The local community council gives the name as Betws-y-Coed, with an upper case 'C'.

 History

-The village, which is now within the Snowdonia National Park, stands in a valley near the point where the River Llugwy and the River Lledr join the River Conwy.
+The village, which is now within Snowdonia National Park, stands in a valley near the point where the River Llugwy and the River Lledr join the River Conwy.
 The location is where a Celtic Christian community founded a monastery in the late 6th century AD.
 A village developed around the site over subsequent centuries.
 In the medieval period, the local lead mining industry brought miners and their families to the village.

 Following the Acts of Union 1800 between Ireland and the UK, better transport links were proposed between the two countries.
 Surveyors decided that the best route for a road (now the A5) between London and Holyhead should pass through the village.
 In 1815, Waterloo Bridge, built by Thomas Telford, opened to carry the Irish Mail road across the River Conwy and through the village.
 The establishment of the route brought an economic boost to the area as the village became a major mail coach stop between Corwen (to the east) and Capel Curig (to the west).
 It also led to improvement of the roads to Blaenau Ffestiniog and to Llanrwst and Conwy.

-In 1868 Betws-y-Coed railway station opened with the completion of the Conwy Valley line.
-The railway was built to serve the mineral industries in Blaenau Ffestiniog.
+In 1868, Betws-y-Coed railway station opened with the extension of the Conwy Valley line from Llanrwst.
+The railway was later further extended to serve the mineral industries in Blaenau Ffestiniog.
 With the arrival of the railway from Llandudno Junction railway station, the village's population increased by around 500 people.

+The village was historically within Caernarfonshire, with the River Conwy at this point forming the border with Denbighshire.

 Places of worship

-Church of St Mary is an active Anglican parish church of the Church in Wales, in the deanery of Arllechwedd, the archdeaconry of Bangor and the diocese of Bangor.
+The Church of St Mary is an active Anglican parish church of the Church in Wales, in the deanery of Arllechwedd, the archdeaconry of Bangor and the diocese of Bangor.
 It is designated by Cadw as a Grade II* listed building.